malramsay64/phd-thesis/03_Glassy_Dynamics/introduction.md

 :::

-## Dynamic Heterogeneities and structure
+## Dynamics in Potential Energy Landscapes

 The presence of dynamic heterogeneities is a significant feature as a liquid approaches